 What is Rate Switching in Alberta?

 Rate switching means changing between electricity rate plans or providers to better align with your financial, environmental, or lifestyle priorities.
-In Alberta’s deregulated market, homeowners can choose from several options:
+In Alberta’s deregulated market, homeowners have options:

-• Solar Club Programs (for solar households): Offered by select retailers, Solar Club is designed specifically for homeowners with solar systems.
-It provides two rate choices.
+- Rate Switching Programs (for solar households): Offered by select retailers, rate switching programs are designed specifically for homeowners with solar systems.
 In summer, when your system exports more electricity than you consume, you can select a higher export rate.
 In winter, when you rely more on grid power, you can switch to a lower import rate.
 This flexibility helps maximize the value of solar credits while keeping costs low throughout the year.
 The terms and periods of the program vary across providers, so research your options fully.

 Note: Unlike British Columbia’s regulated system, rate switching in Alberta is possible because of the province’s deregulated electricity market.